jarvann/nexusdownloader/README.md

 2. **Configure Settings**
    - Go to `File > Settings` to enter your Nexus API key and set your downloads folder.
+   - Configure download threads, retry settings, and other preferences.

 3. **Select Your Collection**
    - Use the "Browse..." button to select your `collection.json` file.